LINWEN607/congregate/runbooks/group-and-project-migration.md

     * [ ] Monitor the wave periodically by running `tail -f data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>.log`
     * [ ] Notify in the internal slack channel dedicated to this migration the migration has finished
     * [ ] Notify the customer in the customer-facing slack channel the migration wave has finished
-    * [ ] Stitch together the various migration attempts by running `./congregate.sh stitch-results --result-type=<user|group|project> --no-of-files=<number-of-results-files-to-stitch>`
-    * [ ] Once the results have been stitched into a single JSON file, run the diff report on the newly created results file
     * [ ] Attach `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>.log` to this issue
     * [ ] Copy `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>.log` to `/opt/congregate/data/waves/wave_<insert_wave_number>/`
 * [ ] If a project continues to fail to import to `gitlab.com` through the API by timing out after an hour (give it a couple attempts max), you will need to reach out to the SRE on-call to get the project imported.